Thompson scores 21 in 1st, Warriors roll past Magic 122-92 - News 12 Now

+“To have a game like that always helps, not confidence-wise but just to kind of try and get back in a rhythm,” said Green, who had nine points and 11 rebounds.
+“I don’t think this game really just puts us back in a rhythm, but it was a carryover from the last game’s fourth quarter.
+It was just using that momentum and letting it carry over.”

-Stephen Curry added 25 points and nine assists after appearing to injure his right foot in the opening minutes, Andre Iguodala scored 14 and Zaza Pachulia had 10 points and 10 rebounds to help the Warriors improve to an NBA-best 54-14 and clinch their third straight Pacific Division title.
+Stephen Curry added 25 points and nine assists after appearing to injure his right foot in the opening minutes, Andre Iguodala scored 14 and Zaza Pachulia had 10 points and 10 rebounds to help the Warriors improve to an NBA-best 54-14 and clinch their third straight Pacific Division title for the first time in franchise history.

 Thompson, who owns the NBA record for most points in one quarter with 37 against Sacramento on Jan.
 23, 2015, was almost perfect in the opening period against Orlando.
 The three-time All-Star made his first five shots beyond the arc and shot 8 of 11 overall while helping the Warriors to an early double-digit lead.